-The placement/height of the live wire is also very important.
+The placement/height of the hot wire is also very important.
 It should be attached at two-thirds the height of the animal to be controlled.
 Two offset wires, can and often are placed on the same fence.
-On one side a wire is placed at 750mm to contain cattle, on the other side a wire is placed at 200mm to repel predators.
+On one side a wire is placed at 30" to contain cattle, on the other side a wire is placed at 8" to repel predators.

 As simple as it is, offset fencing still must be viewed as a system.
 One short cut, or one substandard component can destroy the effectiveness of the fence.

-A temporary/portable electric fence can be powered by any Gallagher Solar or Battery Energizer or can be simply connected to a permanent electric fence supplied by a mains powered Energizer.
+A temporary/portable electric fence can be powered by any Gallagher Solar or Battery Energizer or can be simply connected to a permanent electric fence supplied by a 110v powered Energizer.

 As portable fencing is so easy to move and set up it's a versatile solution for fencing any type of animal, even on the most remote area of your property.

 See below for the basics you'll need for portable fencing and the recommended fence set up for cattle, sheep, pigs, goats and horses.

-Fence Set Up Reels hold the tape, braid or wire for the portable fence.
+Fence Set Up

+Reels hold the tape, braid or wire for the portable fence.
 You can use just one reel for single line fences or up to three reels, attached to a reel stand, for multi-wire fences.

 Posts are lightweight yet sturdy.
 Pigtail and Ring Top posts are most popular for cattle fences.
 Multi-wire treadins are used for all other animals.
-A new Multi-wire Ring Top post is suitable for cattle and sheep/goats.
-Horses

-600 - 800mm

-600mm

-600mm
+Power Connectors

-Electric Connectors are leads that connect a portable fence to an existing permanent electric fence.
+are leads that connect a portable fence to an existing permanent electric fence.

-Note: Wire spacing will differ depending on the type of post used.

 Tapes, Wires and Braids are used on portable fences rather than the galvanized wire used on permanent fences.
-Gallagher conductors are ideal for portable electric fences as they are light, visible and easy to wind up onto reels.
+Gallagher conductors are ideal for portable electric fences as they are light, visible and easy to wind.
+Highly conductive Turbo products are ideal for fences longer than 660'